 - Running various background checks

-- Administering benefits and handling worker’s compensation, health insurance, etc.
+- Handling worker’s compensation, health insurance, etc.

 EOR is similar to a PEO, or professional employer organization, but the two are quite different.
 PEOs are quite popular in the United States and are providing so-called co-employment services.
 Co-employment means that both the client company and the PEO are sharing the management of the employees, as well as assuming legal liabilities.
 They often need to be registered in the country where the employee is located.